 Garden of Ninfa is a beautiful park not far from Sermoneta, Lazio.
 The garden includes the remains of the ancient city of Ninfa, perhaps founded by the Volscians at the feet of the Monti Lepini.

 In 1300, the same year of the establishment of the first Jubilee declared by his uncle, the Pope, Pietro Caetani built the tower (32 meters high) that dominates Ninfa and the castle.
-Defended by double walls, the city contained seven churches, at least 180 houses (many of them have been identified), 14 towers, a castle, a town hall, mills and a population of less than 1,500 inhabitants.
+Defended by double walls, the city contained seven churches, at least 180 houses (many of them have been identified), 14 towers, a castle, a town hall, mills, and a population of fewer than 1,500 inhabitants.
 In 1381 Ninfa was occupied by the troops of the antipope Clement VII, who was elected in the schismatic conclave of Fondi of 1378; Clement VII was an opponent of the Caetani family.
-Few months later the citadel was besieged and put on fire.
-It was the beginning of the decline: the population fled elsewhere leaving the castle because of the malaria.
+A few months later the citadel was besieged and put on fire.
+It was the beginning of the decline: the population fled elsewhere leaving the castle because of malaria.

 Pantanello Natural Park

 Photos: Fondazione Roffredo Caetani onlus

 Weird Italy, Guide to Unusual & Amazing Places to see in Italy.
 Italy’s news in English: Art, History & Facts

 1 thought on “Fairy Garden of Ninfa in Sermoneta”